How to Start Training For Rock Climbing

 When training for climbing, consistency is key

 Across all sports, one fact about training is true: If you want to see results, you must be consistent.
 Now, this doesn’t mean that you need to train six days per week!
 Training plans can be as simple as one day per week.
 One day per week of training may sound like it wouldn’t provide too much of a benefit.
-But if you have never hangboarded before and committed to hangboarding every single Monday, your hand strength will undoubtedly improve with consistency.
+But if you have never hangboarded before and commit to doing it once a week, your hand strength will undoubtedly improve with consistency.

 Once you’ve determined your training goals and made a plan, invest in it by following through with your program for at least six weeks before evaluating.
 That being said, training involves close attention, so be sure to track your progress.

-As a side note, eventually, you will reach a point where, say, one day per week of hangboarding no longer increases your strength and only maintains your strength.
-If maintaining is not your training goal, then it is time to increase the amount of training or the rigor of your workout.
+As a side note, eventually, you will reach a point where one day per week of hangboarding no longer increases your strength, but simply maintains it.
+If maintaining is not your training goal, then it is time to increase your workout.

 Find a training buddy